American Rescue Plan Act of 2021 (ARPA)

-Van Buren County received $14,699,370.00 in ARPA funds and they must be obligated by December 31, 2024.
-The Van Buren County Board of Commissioners (BOC) formed an ad hoc sub-committee titled ARPA Funding Committee to oversee use of the funds.
-The committee is now seeking proposals to help with the planning process.
+Van Buren County (the “County”) received $7,349,685.00 (half) of the $14,699,370 in ARPA funds in May 2021.
+We expect the other half in May 2022.
+Funds must be obligated by December 31, 2024.
+The Van Buren County Board of Commissioners (“BOC”) formed an ad hoc sub-committee titled ARPA Funding Committee (the “Committee”) to oversee use of the funds.
+As part of the planning process, the Committee is now seeking proposals for projects for which such funds may be used.

-There is no specific timeframe for the Committee’s and BOC’s review and decision regarding any individual proposal.
-The Committee and the BOC will communicate results to agencies/organizations as circumstances dictate.
+There is no specific timeframe for the committee and BOC’s review and decision regarding any individual proposal.
+The committee and the BOC will communicate results to agencies/organizations as circumstances dictate.

 All proposals must adhere to guidelines governing the use of ARPA funds.
-Specifically, proposals must identify which category the project falls within and must provide justification.
+(U.S. Department of Treasury FAQ’s (PDF)) Specifically, proposals must identify which expenditure category the project falls within and must provide justification.
 The categories are:

 Category 1: Support Public Health Response: Respond to or mitigate the public health emergency with respect to the COVID-19 emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.